Illiam Dhone: Imprisonment and trial

-Dhone's position as both Governor and Receiver General of the Isle of Man gave him unequalled control of the Island's finances.
-Two years later, in 1658, Dhone was charged by James Chaloner, the new Governor of the Island, of misappropriating funds that were reserved for the support of the grammar schools and for the augmentation of the salary of poorer clergy on the Island.
+Dhone's position as both Governor and Receiver General of the Isle of Man gave him unequalled control of the island's finances.
+Two years later, in 1658, Dhone was charged by James Chaloner, the new Governor of the island, of misappropriating funds that were reserved for the support of the grammar schools and for the augmentation of the salary of poorer clergy on the island.
 Facing imprisonment, Dhone and his eldest son George fled to England.
-Dhone's estates were confiscated and his brother Deemster John Christian was imprisoned for helping him to escape the Island.
+Dhone's estates were confiscated and his brother Deemster John Christian was imprisoned for helping him to escape the island.
 Dhone was eventually arrested in London in 1660.
-After serving a year of imprisonment he returned to Mann, hoping that his offence against the Earl of Derby would be condoned under the Act of Indemnity of 1661; but, anxious to punish his conduct, Charles Stanley, 8th Earl of Derby ordered his attrest.
+After serving a year of imprisonment he returned to Mann, hoping that his offence against the Earl of Derby would be condoned under the Act of Indemnity of 1661; but, anxious to punish his conduct, Charles Stanley, 8th Earl of Derby ordered his arrest.
 At his trial, Dhone refused to plead, and the House of Keys declared that his life and property were at the mercy of the Lord of Mann.
 The Deemsters then passed sentence, and Dhone was executed by shooting at Hango Hill (near what is now Janet's Corner, Castletown), on 2 January 1663 on charges of high treason.
-The execution was botched and he died of his injuries.
+The execution was botched but he died of his injuries.

 Aftermath and legacy

 This arbitrary act angered King Charles II and his advisers.
 The deemsters and others were punished, and some reparation was made to the Dhone family.
-Dhone is chiefly celebrated through the Manx ballad Baase Illiam Dhône, which has been translated into English by John Crellin in 1774 (and separately by George Borrow), and through the references to him in Sir Walter Scott's Peveril of the Peak.
+Dhone is chiefly celebrated through the Manx ballad Baase Illiam Dhône, which was translated into English by John Crellin in 1774 (and separately by George Borrow), and through the references to him in Sir Walter Scott's Peveril of the Peak.

-An annual commemoration is held by Mec Vannin and the Manx branch of the Celtic League at the spot of his execution.
+An annual commemoration is held by Mec Vannin and the Manx branch of the Celtic League at the site of his execution.

 Dhone is a controversial figure in Manx history: some view him as a traitor, while others view him as a patriotic martyr who stood up for the rights of the Manx people.

 The headquarters of the Office of Human Resources of the Isle of Man Government is known as Illiam Dhone House.

 In January 2006 a monument created by Bryan Kneale dedicated to Dhone was erected at Malew Church, where Dhone is buried.